 Add Java Script To PDF File

-Step 1: Load the PDF File
+Step 1: Load an Existing PDF

 // The path to the documents directory.